dimaskiddo/codebase-go-rest-lite/README.md

 ## Deployment

-**Make sure your your go script does not relate to github.com/dimaskiddo/codebase-go-rest anymore**.
+**Make sure your your go script does not relate to github.com/dimaskiddo/codebase-go-rest-lite anymore**.
 To build this codebase to binaries for distribution purposes you can run following command:
 ```
-make go-build
+make build
 ```
 The build result will shown in build directory